 Birth to walking

 Until babies can walk confidently they will spend a larger proportion of their time in the teddy bear room.
-This is they can have a safe space to learn grow and develop in their own time.
+This is so they can have a safe space to learn grow and develop in their own time.
 We will make opportunities, weather permitting, to go outside in the garden or on trips around the area for some fresh air.
-Especially for babies who are with us all day.
-During quieter sessions, we may take babies on a one to one basis into our larger room or into toddlers for a change of scenery.
+During quieter sessions, we may take babies on a one to one basis into our larger room or into our toddler groups for a change of scenery.

 Walking to 2 years old

 Our older babies will have all the opportunities the pre-walking ones have.
 As well as this they will be encouraged, under supervision, to explore the larger room when the older children are playing outside and will have their own opportunity to play in the garden with age-appropriate equipment.
 We also have the sole use of the large toddler room several times a week which will give extra opportunities for a change of environment and a larger space to develop gross motor skills.
 As they get closer to 2 years old they will begin to have the choice between playing in the teddy bear room or joining the older ones and will often be able to move between the two rooms as they please.
 We believe this gives them the best opportunity to move confidently into the larger room at their own pace.